loustak/awi-auth-back/README.md

 It will include gathering information about which parts of a program are executed when running the test suite to determine which branches of conditional statements have been taken.

-To run the tests with coverage once use `npm run test`.
-To run the test after each changes use `npm test -- --coverage`.
+To run the tests with coverage once use `npm run test -- --coverage`.

 ---